goudreinette/blog/source/posts/2017-04-27-abstracting-the-clojure-def-macro-pattern.md

+---
-    Title: Abstracting the Clojure def-macro pattern
+title: Abstracting the Clojure def-macro pattern
-    Date: 2017-04-27T14:29:12
-    Tags: Clojure
+tags: Clojure
+---

 Wrapping a function in a 'def-macro' is a common Clojure pattern.
 This practice serves two purposes: providing a nicer syntax for definitions, and controlling evaluation order.
 Although simple to understand, this pattern is somewhat repetitive.
 Introducing: a higher-order macro that relieves this pain.

 <!-- more -->